 We are always looking for ways to make Makers Empire more useful for teachers and more engaging for students.
 While students are busy creating new designs and honing their 3D modelling skills, we want teachers to feel confident that their students are also achieving learning outcomes relevant to the Design and Technologies or Engineering Design curriculum they are teaching.

 Makers Empire teachers never cease to impress us with their innovative and creative ideas for using Makers Empire to help their students achieve curriculum learning outcomes.
 However, we also know how busy teachers are and how difficult it can be to find time to sit down and plan engaging, curriculum-aligned units of work.
 So we’ve taken a bit of the workload from our busy teachers by providing ready-made courses for students to work through.

-Each course provides a complete design program for students to work through.
-The courses are centred around a common theme and are designed to take 4-10 weeks to complete depending on the length of the course.
+Each course provides a complete design program for students.
+The courses are centred around a theme and are designed to take 4-10 weeks to complete.
 Each course contains four different activities: